MEIT: Multimodal Electrocardiogram Instruction Tuning on Large Language Models for Report Generation: Introduction

-To summarize, our primary contribution is the MELT framework, a novel approach to automating ECG report generation and evaluation based on LLMs.
-This framework incorporates a lightweight, attention-based fusion module effective across various LLM models.
-Furthermore, we establish a new benchmark for ECG report generation, which contains three aspects of the evaluation tasks.
-Our evaluations showcase the enhanced capabilities of instruction-tuned LLMs in generating ECG reports, highlighting the transferability in zero-shot test and robustness against data perturbations.
-The MEIT framework paves the way for future advances in automated ECG report generation and methodological innovations in integrating biomedical signals into LLMs.
+In summary, our primary contribution is the MEIT framework, a novel method for automated ECG report generation and evaluation based on LLMs.
+It features a lightweight, attention-based fusion module for integrating ECG signals and text, along with a newly designed four-task benchmark for ECG report evaluation.
+Empirical results highlight MEIT’s ability to generate high-quality reports, perform robustly under data perturbations, and align closely with expert assessments, thereby paving the way for improved ECG interpretation and broader innovations in embedding biomedical signals into LLMs.